dy/unihooks/readme.md

 ### 3. Reactive

-_Unihooks_ tend to provide live binding to data source − they trigger rerender whenever underlying data changes.
+_Unihooks_ provide live binding to data source (if possible) − component is rerendered whenever underlying data changes.
 Static hooks that can be replaced with native API are avoided.

 ```js
 const MyComponent = () => { let ua = useUserAgent() } // ✘ − user agent never changes